Muso Health

-Muso is a 501c3 global health organization based in Mali.
-Created in 2005, by a group of Malian and American collaborators, including the following still active team leaders Dr. Djoumé Diakité, Dr. Fousseni Traoré, Moise Samaké, Dr. Jessica Beckerman, and Dr. Ari Johnson, of San Francisco General Hospital.
+Muso is a 501(c)(3) global health organization based in Mali.
+Created in 2005, by a group of Malian and American collaborators, including the following still active team leaders Dr. Djoumé Diakité, Moise Samaké, Dr. Jessica Beckerman, and Dr. Ari Johnson, of San Francisco General Hospital.
 Muso has developed a proactive Community Case Management (Pro-CCM) healthcare delivery model, intended to reduce child mortality and improve early access to care.

-As a result of this model, Muso achieved a ten-fold reduction in child mortality in their site of intervention in Yirimadjo, Mali, between 2008-2013, as documented in a 2013 study by researchers at Harvard, the University of California San Francisco, and Mali’s Ministry of Health.
+As a result of this model, Muso achieved a ten-fold reduction in child mortality in their site of intervention in Yirimadjo, Mali, between 2008 and 2013, as documented in a 2013 study by researchers at Harvard, the University of California San Francisco, and Mali's Ministry of Health.

 The Muso Pro-CCM Model

 Muso developed a three-step Pro-CCM healthcare system designed to reduce child mortality.